 Superheroes of parenting become super beneficiaries

 Jessica Power’s second baby, Eve, is five weeks old, alert and adorable.
-In Power’s role as lead media relations and energy communications manager for GE ANZ, she positions GE with stakeholders, including media, partners, customers and policy makers, and consults to CEO, Max York on thought-leadership commentary.
+In Power’s role as lead media relations and energy communications manager for GE ANZ, she positions GE with stakeholders, including media, partners, customers and policy makers.
 “It’s a real buzz, working on a range of subject matters such as renewable-energy and innovation policy,” she says.

 When Power initially paused her career to spend time with her first-born, Charlie, now a cheeky, curious two-and-a-half-year-old, GE’s parental leave provisions were already generous and she appreciates the flexibility the company has allowed her in returning to work part time before Eve came along.
 But Power was among the many women who had no choice other than to take a corresponding drop in superannuation payments with every day she spent as an at-home mum.

 According to numerous sources including Industry Superfunds, women in Australia retire with 47% less superannuation than their male counterparts, and a large (non)-contributing factor is the time many women take out from work to care for their children.
 When Rebecca Good ran the figures for female employees at GE, she found the company statistics were in line with the norm.
 The numbers also showed that a relatively small commitment from GE, in continuing to pay FTE super, would greatly enhance the retirement balance of every parental leave taker.

 “Based on calculations by our actuary, a 30-year-old employee at GE can expect to increase their super balance at retirement by around $55,000, as a result of one year of additional super contributions — assuming that’s compounded with investment returns at 6% per annum to age 65,” says Good.